Junction and Breakwater Railroad

 The Junction and Breakwater Railroad was a 38 mile long railroad that ran between Harrington, Delaware and Lewes with a spur to Rehoboth Beach, Delaware during the late 19th Century.
-It passed though Milford, Ellendale and Georgetown.
+It passed through Milford, Ellendale and Georgetown.
 In 1883, it merged with the Breakwater and Frankford Railroad and the Worcester Railroad to become the Delaware, Maryland and Virginia Railroad which was eventually purchased by the Pennsylvania Railroad.

 Part of the line remains in use and others have been abandoned, with parts converted into trail.